lazarus4/Beforth/doc/xforth.md

 The header structure would start with the counted name string.
 Empty bytes between the end of the string and the next CODE-ALIGNED address would be padded with 0.
 The rest of the header would contain at a minimum:

+- *{STATES}, a pointer that points to the state list
+- System dependent fields...
-- *{ROH, compile, execute, parm, [spare]}*.
+- *{compile, execute, parm, ...}*.

 Note that for Forths running on a VM, an xt could be distinguished between Forth and VM functions using the xt's sign bit.

-ROH is a pointer to the rest of the header, after the STATE list.
+STATES is a pointer to the STATE list.
+This allows the compiler to build whatever it wants into the header, then add the variable length STATE list last.

 *parm* is a cell that could be the code execution address of a word, a token value for a VM, a literal, or a pointer to a data structure.
 Cells in the header beyond that are implementation dependent.
 They could be links into a cross reference structure, for example.